joshkoenig/relucantlywithher.com/_pages/why-not-to-vote-third-party.md

 > And the people who’ll suffer are not going to be the pasty white Green Party supporters — pasty white Jill Stein and her pasty white supporters.
 The people who’ll suffer are going to be people of color.
 People of minority faiths.
 Queer people.
 Women.
 Don’t do it.
 Don't throw your vote away on Jill Stein/vote for, bankshot-style, Donald Trump.
 The Greens and Libertarians are bad at tactics.
 What they do is capture dissatisfaction with the status quo and offer citizens the opportunity to cast a "protest vote."
 What this accomplishes is anyone's guess; there's no historical example or credible theory I know of that ties protest voting to actual change, though there are examples of opposition actively funding and encouraging protest voting to increase the chances of the third party playing spoiler.

-There's a reason they almost exclusively harnass the energy of relatively privileged people.
+There's a reason they almost exclusively harness the energy of relatively privileged people.
 Not just white voters, but relatively affluent and educated white voters.
 We have (or at least feel we have) very little personally at stake these contests.
 Protest voting might have no impact (or might even be counter-productive) but it makes the voter feel better, and there's no real personal downside.

 Likewise anyone who says "it'll have to get worse before it gets better."
 They don't often really think it'll get worse *for themselves*.
 If that describes anyone you know, try to do what you can to get them to think bigger.